owendix/Python-Miscellany/README.md

 Miscellaneous Python programs using various modules such as SciPy, NumPy, and PyPlot

 slideEstSnowBowl: I lost control at Arizona Snowbowl and slid down the mountain.
-This is how far (from GPS data).
+This is how far (from GPS data) an oblate spheroid model and superimposed variations in altitude.